The pseudospectrum and transient of Kaluza-Klein black holes in Einstein-Gauss-Bonnet gravity: The pseudospectrum and the transient effect

 As a typical example, we depict the variation of $G(v)$ with respect to $v$ using the benchmark parameters, as shown in Fig.\ref{fig:TransientGrowth}.
 The blue line represents the function $G(v)$.
 In the lower left amplified subgraph, the orange line represents the tangent line of $G(v)$ at $v=0$, and its slope corresponds to the numerical abscissa (see Fig.\ref{fig:numerical abscissa}).
 In the initial stage, there is a noticeable growth of $G(v)$ controlled by the numerical abscissa, with values larger than $1$, as indicated in the two amplified subgraphs.
 This behavior is fundamentally different from the hyperboloidal case presented in~\cite{Carballo:2024kbk}, where $G(\tau)$ is less than or equal to $1$.
 The reason for this difference lies in the fact that in the hyperboloidal case, $\partial_{\tau}E(\tau)$ can be proven to be less than or equal to zero.
 However, in our case, it is difficult to determine the positivity or negativity of $\partial_{v}E[\varphi]$ [see Eq.(\ref{partial energy v})].
 As a result, there are no such limitations on the behavior of $G(v)$.
 In the intermediate stage, we observe a platform in the $G(v)$ curve.
 These two properties of $G(v)$ strongly suggest the existence of the transient effect.
 The reason behind these properties is that although the presence of an event horizon ensures energy overflow, the eigenmodes (i.e., QNMs) are not completely orthogonal due to the non-normality of the operator $H$.
 This lack of orthogonality allows for energy exchange or transfer between non-orthogonal modes, resulting in the transient effect, even though the system remains at a linear level.
 In the late stage, starting at $v_{\star}\approx4.7$, we observe a decline in $G(v)$, which is dominated by the spectral abscissa.

+In order to illustrate the relation between the transient growth of energy norm and the analysis of $G(v)$, we depict the evolution of normalised energy norm as it varies with different initial positions and initial widths of the wave packet, while keeping the amplitude unchanged.
+These results are shown in Fig.\ref{fig:energy norm} and the normalised energy norm can be computed by using

-In traditional gravitational wave observations, there is a focus on how the waveform $|\Psi|$ changes over time.
+Additionally, in traditional gravitational wave observations, there is a focus on how the waveform $|\Psi|$ changes over time.
 The waveform typically refers to the variation of the field or its absolute value with respect to time.
-Motivated by this, we depict the waveform as it varies with different initial positions, initial widths of the wave packet, and observation positions, while keeping the amplitude unchanged.
-This is shown in Fig.\ref{fig:waveform}.
-The initial condition $\psi(0,z)$ is set as a Gaussian wave packet, given by:
+Motivated by this, we also depict the waveform as it varies with same parameters used in depicting the evolution of energy norm, and we add the observation position as a new variation.
+The results are shown in Fig.\ref{fig:waveform}.
+The initial condition of both cases $\psi(0,z)$ is set as a Gaussian wave packet, given by:

-where $z_0$ is the initial position, $h$ is the amplitude and $\lambda$ is the width, respectively.
+where $z_0$ is the initial position, $\lambda$ is the width and $h=1$ is the amplitude, respectively.
 After spatial discretization, we solve the linear evolution Eq.(\ref{linear_evolution_system}) by using the time-symmetric numerical method~\cite{markakis2019timesymmetry,OBoyle:2022yhp,Markakis:2023pfh} instead of the traditional Runge-Kutta method, see more details in Appendix.\ref{numerical_method}.

+The results illustrated in Fig.\ref{fig:energy norm} indicate its evolution behavior.
+The initial wave packet is structured in accordance with Eq.(\ref{eq: initial wave packet}).
+The parameters governing the initial positions and widths are $z_{0}=0.95,0.5,0.05$ corresponding to the panels from left to right in the first row while $\lambda = \sqrt{10}/100$, and $\lambda=\sqrt{10}/100,\sqrt{5}/100,\sqrt{1}/100$ corresponding to the panels from left to right in the second row while $z_{0} = 0.95$, respectively.
+In the last panel, where the initial wave packet parameters are set to $z_{0} = 0.95$ and $\lambda = \sqrt{1}/100$, a marginal initial transient growth of the energy norm is observed in the magnified subplot.
+This growth, although slight, contrasts with the absence of similar growth in the other panels.
+These findings align with the analysis of $G(v)$ conducted using Eq.(\ref{eq: Gv}) since $G(v)$ characterizes the maximum potential initial transient growth of the energy norm of the field.
+The outcome displayed in the last panel of Fig.\ref{fig:energy norm} represents one potential manifestation of transient growth within this context.